 - You can bake the chicken and the vegetables in the oven instead of frying them.
 This option is healthier since you don't need to use oil.

-- When boiling the chicken or any meat, make sure the soup or the stock must be a bit salty.
-You will be using that to cook the rice along with the rest of the ingredients.
-Or else, the rice will be bland.
+- When boiling the chicken or any meat, make sure you season the broth with spices, and it must be slightly salty.
+You will be using it to cook the rice along with the rest of the ingredients.
+Otherwise, the taste of the rice will be under seasoned.

-- Before frying the chicken, make sure to dry the chicken or it is not wet to prevent the oil from splashing at you.
+- Before frying the chicken, make sure to dry it thoroughly to prevent oil splashing.

 📋 Recipe Card